 Even BHPH dealers require down payments.
 If you're truly in a bind and need a car now, you may need a down payment more than ever.
 Even small buy here pay here (BHPH) dealers require borrowers to bring in a down payment for the privilege of driving off the lot with a vehicle they haven't finished paying for.
 BHPH lots only sell used cars, but they often require a down payment of around 20% of a vehicle's selling price.

 Add a co-borrower to help get approved.
 You could get around this if you apply for a loan with a co-borrower, such as a spouse.
 In a joint auto loan, your income and that of the co-borrower are combined, allowing you to get a loan you may not qualify for on your own.
 Your co-borrower may be able to help you meet the down payment stipulation to get into the vehicle you need.
 There are a lot of stipulations and requirements for joint auto loans, so be sure to know what you're getting into ahead of time.

 No matter what reasons you have for not wanting to make a down payment on your next car loan, know that it can be one of the top ways to get into the auto loan you're looking for.
 At the very least, you need to meet a lender's minimum down payment requirement.
 But, if you want to increase your chances of auto loan approval, bringing a bigger than expected down payment to the table could be the key.

 Remember, the bigger your down payment, the more you can save in the end.
 This can be a big deal if you have poor credit and only qualify for lending at a high interest rate.

 If you haven't been saving for a down payment because you think your credit score is too low for a car loan, think again!
-There are lenders all across the country that have the ability to work with credit-challenged consumers, and we know where to find them.
+There are lenders all across the country that have the ability to work with credit-challenged consumers.